The Strength of Structural Diversity in Online Social Networks: Introduction

 \section{Introduction}

 Recent years have witnessed the emergence and rapid proliferation of many social applications and media platforms.
 As the backbone of so many online social systems, network structure is becoming a complex and subtle force that drives the dynamics of a wide variety of social processes.
-In some cases, we seek to leverage social networks to encourage the adoption of new products or promote positive behaviors like cooperation and physical exercise \cite{ugander2012structural, banerjee2013diffusion, mani2013inducing, centola2010spread, aral2017exercise, althoff2017online, proestakis2018network}, while in others to eliminate the spread of fake news or changing negative behaviors like conflict and unhealthy eating \cite{christakis2007spread, madan2010social, pastor2015epidemic, paluck2016changing, vosoughi2018spread}.
-One particularly controversial argument in terms of network structure and spreading is the "influential spreaders" hypothesis—the idea that influential individuals act as leaders and catalyze the diffusion processes in society.
-To identify the influential spreaders, a line of research has attempted to obtain simulant and analytical results based exclusively on network topological features, such as k-shell, betweenness centrality, closeness centrality and pagerank\cite{holland1976local, freeman1978centrality, carmi2007model, kitsak2010identification, page1999pagerank}.
-A key challenge of those proposed measures is that most of them either require complete and accurate network structure or are not scalable to network size, which limits their applications in many giant social networks.
-Furthermore, although the identified top ranked individuals are guaranteed to be structurally vital, there is an immense shortage of empirical evidence concerning whether it actually operates in this way in real-life scenarios \cite{banerjee2013diffusion, aral2018social}.
+In some cases, we seek to leverage social networks to maintain social capital, encourage the adoption of new products or promote positive behaviors like cooperation and physical exercise \cite{ellison2007benefits, ugander2012structural, banerjee2013diffusion, mani2013inducing, centola2010spread, aral2017exercise, althoff2017online, proestakis2018network, steinert2015online, jin2019emergence}, while in others to eliminate the spread of infectious diseases and fake news or change negative behaviors like conflict and unhealthy eating \cite{christakis2007spread, madan2010social, pastor2015epidemic, paluck2016changing, vosoughi2018spread}.